SoftGeek23/AI_T-shirt/README.md

 -Built using scalable and reusable code using Higher Order Components (HOCs) and other industry-standard best practices.
 -Generates and use images through DALLE AI -Responsiveness across all devices

+To run, make sure your in the root folder for the project and run: npm install npm run dev

+Then, cd into the server folder and run

+npm start

+This should run the backend server and frontend